 During Hungary’s housing boom (1998-2007), house prices soared by 264% (102% inflation-adjusted).
 However, the market started to fall in 2008, mainly due to the global financial meltdown.

-House prices in Budapest have dropped sharply between 2008 and today, according to KSH:
+House prices in Budapest dropped significantly between 2008 and 2013:

 |AVERAGE PRICE PER SECOND HAND DWELLING, HUF MILLIONS|